 6. Define your life in terms of giving rather than taking.

 You don’t have to be a rich philanthropist with your name on a wall to be remembered.
 Do what you can; give with all your heart.
 Lives defined by generosity make indelible marks on history.

-Share your real self with your children; talk openly with your spouse; let your friends in.
+Share your real self with your children, talk openly with your spouse, and let your friends in.
 Men who build walls around their hearts and souls are not remembered—because nobody knows them.
 Tell the stories.
 How can we be remembered if we won’t allow ourselves to be known?

 Does this sound like a no-brainer?
 Well, a lot of us could use a primer on love.
-Here’s a quickie definition from the Bible that works – “Love is patient, love is kind.
+Here’s a quick definition you might’ve heard before (it’s from the Bible): “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It is not rude, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”

 Develop a culture of celebration in your family.
 Be like the family observing the 100th anniversary of great-grandparents coming to America, or the couple that exchanges cards on the anniversary of their first date, their engagement, their first home closing.
 Be the family that celebrates achievements, historical markers, memories, and anniversaries.Become an advocate for what you believe in, and then allow your belief system to guide you into action.

 10. Find a wrong and right it.

 Maybe your great contribution is in process or yet to come.
 Become an advocate for what you believe in, and then allow your belief system to guide you into action.
 Socrates said that the unexamined life is not worth living.
 Maybe your legacy will emerge in response to some self-examination.

 Sound off: What do you want your legacy to be?